Metaplectic group: Motivation from quantum mechanics

+Thus a full $2\pi$ rotation of classical phase space, which is trivial as a canonical transformation, acts nontrivially on the wave function: it produces a minus sign.
+Only after a rotation through $4\pi$ does one recover the identity operator on wave functions.
+This shows that the natural quantum-mechanical object is not the symplectic group itself, but a double cover of it.
+That double cover is the metaplectic group.

+This phenomenon is closely analogous to the role of the spin group as a double cover of the rotation group: in each case, a symmetry that is classically trivial after one full turn may still act nontrivially on quantum states.
+The metaplectic group is the version of this idea associated with symplectic geometry and canonical transformations rather than with Euclidean rotations.

 Definition

 The fundamental group of the symplectic Lie group Sp_{2n}(R) is infinite cyclic, so it has a unique connected double cover, which is denoted Mp_{2n}(R) and called the metaplectic group.

-The metaplectic group Mp_{2}(R) is not a matrix group: it has no faithful finite-dimensional representations.
+The metaplectic group Mp_{2n}(R) is not a matrix group: it has no faithful finite-dimensional representations.
 Therefore, the question of its explicit realization is nontrivial.
 It has faithful irreducible infinite-dimensional representations, such as the Weil representation described below.

 It can be proved that if F is any local field other than C, then the symplectic group Sp_{2n}(F) admits a unique perfect central extension with the kernel Z/2Z, the cyclic group of order 2, which is called the metaplectic group over F.

 It serves as an algebraic replacement of the topological notion of a 2-fold cover used when F = R. The approach through the notion of central extension is useful even in the case of real metaplectic group, because it allows a description of the group operation via a certain cocycle.